John Ireland (bishop): Education

 Ireland advocated state support and inspection of Catholic schools.
 After several parochial schools were in danger of closing, Ireland sold them to the respective city's board of education.
 The schools continued to operate with nuns and priests teaching, but no religious teaching was allowed.
 This plan, the Faribault–Stillwater plan, or Poughkeepsie plan, created enough controversy that Ireland was forced to travel to Vatican City to defend it, and he succeeded in doing so.
-He also opposed the use of foreign languages in American Catholic churches and parochial schools.
-The use of foreign languages was not uncommon at the time because of the recent large influx of immigrants to the U.S. from European countries.
-Ireland influenced American society by actively promoting the use of the English language by large numbers of German immigrants.
+He also supported the English only movement, which he sought to enforce within American Catholic churches and parochial schools.
+The continued use of heritage languages was not uncommon at the time because of the recent large influx of immigrants to the U.S. from European countries.
+Ireland influenced American society by actively demanding the immediate adoption of the English language by German-Americans and other recent immigrants.
 He is the author of The Church and Modern Society (1897).

+According his biographers Fr.
+Vincent A. Yzermans and Franz Xaver Wetzel, there is a great historical importance to the well documented clashes between John Joseph Frederick Otto Zardetti while Bishop of St. Cloud, with Archbishop John Ireland and his supporters within the American hierarchy.
+These clashes were both over Zardetti's hostility to Archbishop Ireland's Modernist theology and Zardetti's belief that American patriotism was compatible with teaching and nurturing the German language in the United States and other heritage languages like it.
+Zardetti later played a major role, as an official of the Roman Curia, in pushing for the Apostolic letter Testem Benevolentiae, which was signed by Pope Leo XIII on 22 January 1899.
+As a reward, Zardetti was promoted to assistant to the papal throne on 14 February 1899.
+In commenting on Zardetti's role in the letter, Fr.
+Yzermans has commented, "In this arena he might well have had seen his greatest impact on American Catholicism in the first half of the twentieth century in the United States."

 Relations with Eastern Catholics

 In 1891, Ireland refused to accept the clerical credentials of Byzantine Rite, Ruthenian Catholic priest Alexis Toth, despite Toth's being a widower.
-Ireland then forbade Toth to minister to his own parishioners, despite the fact that Toth had jurisdiction from his own bishop and did not answer to Ireland.
-Ireland was also involved in efforts to expel all non-Latin Church Catholic clergy from the United States.
+Ireland then forbade Toth to minister to his own parishioners.
+Ireland was also involved in efforts to prevent all "married (or, it seems, even widowed) priests from coming into" the United States.
 Forced into an impasse, Toth went on to lead thousands of Ruthenian Catholics out of the Roman Communion and into what would eventually become the Orthodox Church in America.
 Because of this, Archbishop Ireland is sometimes referred to, ironically, as "The Father of the Orthodox Church in America".
 Marvin R. O'Connell, author of a biography of Ireland, summarizes the situation by stating that "if Ireland's advocacy of the blacks displayed him at his best, his belligerence toward the Uniates showed him at his bull-headed worst."